 WILLEMSTAD, Curacao, Thursday April 14, 2011 – The small Dutch-speaking island of Curacao will be catapulted into history when it becomes the launch pad for a Dutch business venture into space.

-A group of Dutch businessmen are to offer space trips for… Continue
+A group of Dutch businessmen are to offer space trips for private… Continue

 Added by CShout1 on April 19, 2011 at 10:29pm —

 Denise Hendrie did not set out to become a jewelry designer; it was purely accidental.
 As a jewelry lover she always found it difficult to find accessories at the stores that suited her bold style.
 To her, everything looked ordinary.
 But then again, when you meet Hendrie you’ll realise that she is no… Continue